Also known as: Finger(s) - smashed and Crushed digits

 - Discoloration or bruising of the finger or fingernail

 - Loss of fingernail

 - As the paper clip is removed, blood should start releasing through the small hole.
-If not, retry the procedure until blood comes out and pressure is relieved.
+If not, do the procedure again until blood comes out.

-Smashed fingers is an injury involving direct trauma to one or more fingers.
+Smashed fingers is an injury involving trauma to one or more fingers.